 A visit of several weeks in Moscow makes one aware that the time of astonishment at changes in the Soviet Union is over.
 No subject seems sacred, even at public meetings where stone-faced policemen and the familiar contingent of plainclothes KGB agents stand by, watching.
 And what is spoken is sooner or later likely to be published.
 In December I heard rumors of suppressed chapters in Marshal Georgi Zhukov’s memoirs describing Stalin’s executions of Soviet officers in 1938, and his disastrous behavior as chief of the Soviet Armed Forces during World War II.
 No one was able to predict whether these pages would be published.
 Then on January 20 of this year they appeared in Pravda.

 Some skeptics in the West, and in the Soviet Union, say that documenting the atrocities of the Stalin era (or, as the more venomous term Stalinshchina, has it) has become a “safety valve” to divert the public from criticizing current realities.
 But in fact those realities are constantly the subject of attack.
-The Soviet press contains many reports on ecological blight, on declining living standards, In addition, hardly a week passes without a news story about how Soviet chinovniks (officials) are conspiring to sabotage Gorbachev’s reforms.
+The Soviet press contains many reports on ecological blight, on declining living standards,1 the awful state of the country’s public health system, housing shortages, and the power of “mafia” gangs that specialize in extortion and “protectionism,” and demand a percentage of store sales or steal goods for sale on the black market.2 In addition, hardly a week passes without a news story about how Soviet chinovniks (officials) are conspiring to sabotage Gorbachev’s reforms.
 (See the box on the next page.)

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: